Advancing Your Teaching in the Sciences and Engineering

 Evidence-based Teaching in Science and Engineering

 In Teachers’ Lounge, graduate students and CTL staff informally converse over pizza about teaching approaches, drawing from research and one another’s classroom experiences.
-In Fall 2017 we will discuss approaches to grading that increase students’ investment in their learning.
-Read more and register.
+Previous topics included grading and assessments, inclusive teaching, and international perspectives.
+Learn more.

 CTLgrads Learning Communities

 By participating in these deeper multi-session discussions of the teaching literature with other graduate student instructors, you will develop new frameworks to innovate your teaching.
-This fall, LCs will discuss metacognition, technology, and interdisciplinary approaches to teaching.
-Coming soon.
+Past This fall, CTL grads Learning Communities have discussed metacognition, technology, and interdisciplinary approaches to teaching.
+Learn more.

 Lead Teaching Fellow Workshops

 Lead Teaching Fellows (LTFs) are experienced graduate student instructors who develop departmental workshops specific to the teaching and learning needs of their departments and can help support you and your peers in your teaching.
-Check the CTL website and see which upcoming LTF events interest you!
-Coming soon.
+Check the LTF wiki (log-in with UNI) to see upcoming LTF events.

 Microteaching Practice Sessions

-Microteaching sessions are offered once a month and provide a venue for you and other instructors to practice your teaching with a small group of peers.
+Microteaching practice sessions provide a venue for you and other instructors to practice your teaching with a small group of peers.
 Try out new tools and approaches, and receive immediate feedback from peers and a trained facilitator.
-Sign up for an upcoming session.
+Learn more.

-Teaching observations give you an opportunity to receive direct feedback on your classroom instruction by a fellow trained graduate student.
-Request a teaching observation.
+Teaching observations give you an opportunity to receive confidential feedback on your classroom instruction by a trained peer consultant.
+As you start out teaching at Columbia, sign up to be observed leading your lab or section.
+Learn more.

 Innovative Teaching Summer Institute (ITSI)